AnalogFeelings/SammBot/STYLE_GUIDELINES.md

 * `ModuleEmoji`
 * `RequireOwner` (Optional)

-> [!IMPORTANT]
-> Modules must be declared partial for reasons explained below.

-A command must use the `UsedImplicitly` attribute for code analyzing, and must be marked `partial`.

-Place the following attributes in a separate file named `(ModuleName).Definitions.cs` alongside the partial definition of the command.
+A command may have the following attributes, in this order:
 * `SlashCommand`
 * `DetailedDescription`
 * `RateLimit`